featbit/featbit-docs/pages/gitbook/tech-stack/architecture-professional.md

 <figure><img src="../.gitbook/assets/image (266).png" alt=""><figcaption><p>Architecture</p></figcaption></figure>

 * **UI :** Provides users a visual UI interface for managing and publishing feature flags, segments and experiments etc.
-* **API Server :** Provides data management capabilities for the UI and external integration services, such as flag triggers, code-references etc.&#x20;
+* **API Server :** Provides data management capabilities for the UI and external integration services, such as flag triggers, code-references etc.
 * **Evaluation Server :** Provides a scalable and high-performance flag rule evaluation engine and a data distribution server.
 * **Data Analytics server :** Provides a data analytics engine.
 It assures the following services
-  * Calculates the experiments and return its results in near real time.&#x20;
+  * Calculates the experiments and return its results in near real time.
   * Provides insights services for all analytics in the UI, the feature flag reporting for example.
 * **SDK:** We provide SDKs for all major languages and frameworks, providing quick access to FeatBit from your services and applications.
 * **Redis :** The cache layer to boost the performance.